July 1, 2024

 Accurately describing the fraud or misconduct on a whistleblower tip, complaint, or referral (TCR) form is critical to inspiring review and the opening of an investigation by the SEC or CFTC’s Enforcement Division.

-Even the most brilliant individual who has witnessed fraud or has documentary evidence of fraud in his or her possession may not know the provisions under, say, the Commodities Exchange Act or the federal securities laws, to properly draft and submit a whistleblower TCR to the SEC or CFTC.
+Even the most brilliant individual who has witnessed fraud or has documentary evidence of fraud in his or her possession may not know the provisions under, say, the Commodity Exchange Act or the federal securities laws, to properly draft and submit a whistleblower TCR to the SEC or CFTC.

 Hiring an attorney with Dodd-Frank and federal securities law expertise is an efficient and effective way to assess whether your claim rises to the level of an enforcement agency review, let alone an investigation.